Sign In with Spotify

 Mitchell wrote this shortly after seeing the Bob Dylan concert film Don't Look Back.
 When she first performed the song in 1967, she said that she hadn't been influenced by Dylan to that point, but was after watching the movie.

-Key, BPM (tempo) and time signature of Cactus Tree.
+Key, mode, time signature and tempo of Cactus Tree.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.